General Overview:

 Yes.
 9th and 10th grade students must follow a special process to be approved to take El Camino courses in the summer.
 See the ECC Dual Enrollment website for details on the process for enrollment.

-As a 9th and 10th grade student, Early College students will take their ECC courses on the North High School campus and they will follow the school bell schedule, including late start Tuesdays.
-As an 11th and 12th grade student, the start time will depend on the courses the student is taking at North High and at ECC.
+As a 9th and 10th grade student, Early College students will take their ECC courses on the North or Torrance High School campus and they will follow the school bell schedule, including late start Tuesdays.
+As an 11th and 12th grade student, the start time will depend on the courses the student is taking at North or Torrance High and at ECC.

 El Camino courses are college level courses and students can expect college level pacing and rigor.